This Chicken Binagoongan recipe brings bold Filipino flavors with shrimp paste, vinegar, and tender chicken. A savory-sweet classic made lighter.

 - Reheating: Warm it up on the stove over medium heat.
 If the sauce has thickened, add a splash of water to loosen it back up.

-Tried this recipe?
-Don’t leave me (and the shrimp paste) hanging!
 Drop a comment below and let me know how it turned out.
 I’d love to hear your thoughts.
+Or better yet, snap a pic, post it on Instagram, and tag me @barelysalted 🙂

 If you’re in the mood to try another Filipino dish, check out my Filipino Crispy Mushroom and Tofu Sisig.
 It’s plant-based, sizzling, and just as satisfying ❤️